vlayer-xyz/vlayer/rust/mpt/README.md

 Functionality of sparse MPT:
 * Compute the root hash
-* Verify proofs for selected values (also exclusion proofs)
+* Verify inclusion proofs for selected values (also exclusion proofs)

-* Takes up less space than N proofs (because top-level nodes are not duplicated)
-* Becomes even more efficient when keys are close to each other
+Advantages of using sparse MPT:
+* Top level nodes are not duplicated.
+Therefore the more proofs you store, the less memory is needed for proof
+* Key prefix proximity escalates the abovementioned effect

 ## Usage